uva-hydroinformatics/pyRHESSys/README.md

 # pyRHESSys

-The pyRHESSys is an Object-Oriented Python wrapper for the model input creation and manipulation, model execution, model output visualization and analysis of RHESSys model (The Regional Hydro-Ecologic Simulation System).
+pyRHESSys (Python-the Regional Hydro-Ecologic Simulation System) is an Object-Oriented Python wrapper for the model input creation and manipulation, model execution, model output visualization and analysis.

 * [RHESSys Website at GitHub ](https://github.com/RHESSys)
 * [RHESSys Website - Naomi Tague ](http://fiesta.bren.ucsb.edu/~rhessys/)

-## The pyRHESSys is intended to provide
+## pyRHESSys is intended to

  - Get and set model input
- - Run the RHESSys Model on local and cloud (especially, HydroShare and CyberGIS for water)
+ - Run the RHESSys Model on local computers and scientific cyberinfrastructures (especially, CUAHSI JupyterHub and CyberGIS for water)
  - Visualize RHESSys outputs
- - Use pyRHESSys with Jupyter Notebook environment
+ - Be integrated with pyRHESSys with Jupyter Notebook environment
- - Interact with Hydorshare to download RHESSys test cases and upload the output of RHESSys
+ - Interact with Hydorshare to download RHESSys test cases and upload RHESSys outputs
  - Create model input using GRASS GIS and R library (in progress)
  - Automate model calibration or sensitivity analysis (Future work)

 ## Installation and Usage

-#### pyRHESSys requires Python 3.7 and following packages :
+#### pyRHESSys requires Python 3.7 and the following packages :

  - xarray : N-D labeled arrays and datasets in python
  - numpy : the fundamental package for scientific computing with Python